How many of us baby boomers learned about vanity from Carly Simon’s 1972 hit, You’re so Vain? Perhaps that’s the first time we heard the word.

-One of the most notable lines in a song full of them is, “You probably think this song is about you, don’t you?”
 When we’re being honest, we each in some aspect or another have a touch of inner-absorption.
-Most of us aren’t like the ex-lover Carly is singing about (long purported to be Warren Beatty), staring at ourselves in every mirror (I’ll admit to the occasional shop window self-assessment) we pass or taking our Learjet to Nova Scotia, although seeing a total eclipse of the sun from that location would be grand.
+Most of us aren’t like Carly’s ex-lover (purported to be Warren Beatty), staring at ourselves in every mirror we pass.
+I will admit to the occasional shop window self-assessment.

-I don’t want to be conceited, but ceasing that sometimes egocentric act many older women succumb to proved to be more difficult than I thought: stop coloring my hair.
+I don’t want to be conceited, but ceasing the sometimes egocentric act of coloring my hair proved difficult.

-Let me add the note that anyone who dyes their hair for the sheer fun of it has my blessing!
+Let me add the note that anyone who who dyes their hair for the sheer fun of it has my blessing!
 And if you do it to hide the white, that’s okay, too.
 I’m not judging you with this opinion.
 Just do it for yourself—not another person and not society.

-While my tresses were still vibrantly auburn, I swore that unlike my sisters I would—such wisdom—side with my prematurely white-haired brother.
+Having auburn tresses, I swore that unlike my sisters I would—such wisdom—side with our prematurely white-haired brother.
 The sisters started hiding their disappearing brunette tones in their early twenties.
 I would let my hair go as light and white as it wanted whenever it choose to.

-Then came the year I turned 39 when I caved under the pressure of, you know you have a lot of gray hair, comments from men—some of them bald.
+I turned 39 and kept hearing you know you have a lot of gray hair.
+These comments came mostly from men—some of them bald.
 The warrior in me wanted to retort that at least I had hair, but I held my wicked tongue.
+Why?

-Once I succumbed to outside influences dictating what I should look like at this age and stage of my life and started coloring, I felt condemned to continue.
-I thought I was doomed to retain my auburn image—not only for the external pleasure of being a redhead, but also to thwart those calculating my age based on the white.
+Once I succumbed to outside influences dictating what I should look like and started coloring, I felt condemned to continue.
+Was I doomed to color?
+Not for the external pleasure of being a redhead, but to thwart those calculating my age based on the white?

-Growing up hating my hair, I often wished it would magically turn coal black like my parents, my siblings, some of my cousins.
-As the sole red head in the entire Griffith clan, I was an anomaly and one that suffered an abundance of abuse for being colorfully different.
+Growing up hating my hair, I wished it would magically turn brunette like my parents, my siblings, many cousins.
+The sole red head in the Griffith clan, I was an anomaly.
+I suffered an abundance of abuse for being colorfully different.
 As if a freckle-covered, skinny kid with Lauren Hutton-parted front teeth needed one more thing to be different about?

-Somewhere in my late teens, maybe into college, I gave up any notion of conforming and chose instead to indulge in liking my red hair and freckles.
-After all, I was feeling mighty different on the inside as I molded collegiate life to my own creation, it was time to embrace the outside appearance as well.
+Somewhere in my late teens, maybe college, I gave up conforming and chose to appreciate my hair and freckles.
+I felt different on the inside, shaping collegiate life to my creation, it was time to embrace the outside appearance.

-Being a redhead from birth, I’ve had people providing lifelong comments on my hair from the old ladies who used to reach out to touch it when I was five, asking Mom, where did she get such gorgeous hair?
-To just a few years ago when a lovely elderly woman in the grocery store stopped me to say how beautiful my hair was.
+People provided lifelong comments on my hair.
+From old ladies touching it when I was five, asking Mom, where did she get such gorgeous hair?
+To a few years ago when a lovely elderly woman stopped to say how beautiful my hair was.
 She was at least 80 and said she’d tried three times to get my shade of red.
 Hers was Kool-Aid purple and she was carrying it off with panache.